-EPA gives limited justifications for Pruitt's first-class travel
+Pruitt flew first class to avoid 'lashing out from passengers'

 The limited nature of the two memos, along with a past claim by his spokesman, suggests the EPA administrator violated federal rules by failing to obtain a justification for the upgrades before each trip.

-The EPA has previously defended Pruitt's travel and security arrangements, but did not respond to questions from CNN about the memos or whether Pruitt obtained the required waivers.
+The EPA has previously defended Pruitt's travel and security arrangements, but did not respond to questions from CNN before the publication of this story about the memos or whether Pruitt obtained the required waivers.

+After publication, EPA spokesman Jahan Wilcox said, "We are working diligently with (House Oversight) Chairman (Trey) Gowdy and are in full cooperation in providing the Committee with the necessary documents, travel vouchers, receipts and witnesses to his inquiries."

-Pruitt had been asked twice -- in February and April -- by House Oversight Chairman Trey Gowdy, a fellow Republican, to provide any waivers exempting him from regulations requiring federal employees to typically fly in standard coach seats.
+Pruitt had been asked twice -- in February and April -- by Gowdy, a fellow Republican, to provide any waivers exempting him from regulations requiring federal employees to typically fly in standard coach seats.

 The two memos were part of 1,700 pages of documents turned over at the request of South Carolina's Gowdy.
 The documents include vouchers for all of Pruitt's official travel since he was confirmed and for EPA, vouchers for staff who went on international trips to Italy and Morocco, emails regarding Pruitt's lease of a room from a lobbyist's wife, and EPA correspondence between that lobbyist and other employees of his firm.

-Note: Update: This story has been updated to add the statement EPA gave to CNN after initial publication.